t1m0thyj/omp-zowe-python-sdk-mentorship/Status Reports/Richard/Richard-Week12.md

 ### Accomplishments for the week

-	• Implemented a method for mounting/unmounting/listing a zOS File system
+	• Did a recording of intenship presentation for the Open mainframe summit

 ### Milestones to be completed

-  • Tackle z/OSMF Files and Jobs milestone